mesosphere/marathon/docs/docs/deployments.md

 There are multitude of possible models how this process can be performed.

 In Marathon there is an upgrade strategy with a minimumHealthCapacity, which is defined on application level.
-The minimumHealthCapacity is a percentage, which applied to the instance count defines the number of instances, the application in a certain version has to have at all time during update.
+The minimumHealthCapacity is a percentage which, when applied to the instance count, defines the number of healthy instances that a certain version of the application must have at all times during update.

 - __minimumHealthCapacity == 0__ : all old instances can be killed, before the new version is deployed.
 - __minimumHealthCapacity == 1__ : all instances of the new version is deployed side by side, before the old version is stopped
 - __minimumHealthCapacity between 0 and 1__ : scale old version to minimumHealthCapacity and start the new version to minimumHealthCapacity side by side.
 If this is completed successfully than the new version is scaled to 100% and the old version is stopped.

-This gets a little bit more complex, if there are dependencies.
+This gets a little bit more complex if there are dependencies.
 When the applications of the example above are updated, the following actions will be performed:

 1. Scale old application db to instance count 6